azagniotov/stubby4j/README.md

 ### Programmatic API

-Starting and using stubby4j with the help of [StubbyClient](blob/master/main/java/io/github/azagniotov/stubby4j/client/StubbyClient.java)
+You can start-up and manage stubby4j with the help of [StubbyClient](main/java/io/github/azagniotov/stubby4j/client/StubbyClient.java)

 ### Change log